 The Highlighting tool will open in a panel beside your main Bible panel.
 To apply a highlighting style from the Highlighting tool, select the text in your Bible that you want to highlight, then click the highlighting style in the Highlighting tool that you want to apply.

-You can find and manage all of your screenshots by using the Notes tool (discussed below).
+You can find and manage all of your notes and highlights in the Notes tool (discussed below).

 - Select a word, phrase, or reference marker.
 Then click the Notes icon in the Selection Menu to launch the Notes tool with a new note.

-- Launch the Notes tool by opening the Tools menu and opening the Notes tool.
+- Launch the Notes tool by opening Tools and opening the Notes tool.
 Highlight text in your Bible, then click New Note in the Notes tool.

-- The sidebar allows you to filter your notes and highlights by different attributes.
-You can toggle this sidebar open and closed by clicking the Sidebar icon .
+- The navigation menu allows you to filter your notes and highlights by different attributes.
+You can toggle this menu open and closed by clicking the Navigation menu icon .

 - The middle section displays your notes sorted by creation date (or a different criterion that you select).
 You can toggle this section open and closed by clicking the Expand icon .